-A good fundraising platform will offer the ability to add an honor or memorial gift option to a nonprofit’s primary donation page, but as discussed in 10 Donation Page Best Practices for Nonprofits, a good fundraising platform will also allow nonprofits to create multiple donation pages.
-For example, the Nature Conservancy offers both honor gifts and memorial gifts – each with their own donation page.
+A good fundraising platform will offer the ability to add a special occasion or memorial gift option to a nonprofit’s primary donation page, but as discussed in 10 Donation Page Best Practices for Nonprofits, a good fundraising platform will also allow nonprofits to create multiple donation pages.
+For example, the Nature Conservancy offers both special occasion gifts and memorial gifts – each with their own donation page.

 Nature Conservancy Memorial Gift Donation Page:

-Both gifts are then featured on page dedicated to Tribute Giving:
+Both gifts are then featured on their “Other Ways to Give” page:

-This website structure for featuring honor and memorial gifts works well for all nonprofits, but of course with your branding and promotional text.
+This website structure for featuring special occasion and memorial gifts works well for all nonprofits, but of course with your branding and promotional text.

 Launching a tribute giving program is worth the investment of your time.
 According to the Global Trends in Giving Report, 33% of donors worldwide give tribute gifts.
-To grow your tribute giving program, use the advice above for promoting your monthly giving program and ramp up promotion during holidays (Christmas, Hanukkah, Eid al-Fitr, etc.).
-Let your supporters know year-round that tribute gifts make great birthday gifts too.
+To grow your tribute giving program, ramp up promotion during holidays (Christmas, Hanukkah, Eid al-Fitr, etc.) and let your supporters know year-round that tribute gifts make great birthday gifts too.

 4) Know the power of email fundraising.

-A telltale sign that a nonprofit does not understand the power of email fundraising is visiting their website and not finding a prominently featured email opt-in.
-If a nonprofit is not actively promoting thus growing their email list, then there’s a knowledge gap at that organization.
-Despite the popular myth which asserts that email is dying, the truth is that email use is growing with all age groups worldwide.
+A telltale sign that a nonprofit does not understand the power of email fundraising is visiting their website and not finding a prominently featured email opt-in within five seconds.
+If a nonprofit is not actively promoting its email list, then there’s a knowledge gap in that organization.
+Despite the popular myth which asserts that email is dying, the truth is that email use is growing among all age groups worldwide.

-The power of email is detailed in 10 Email Marketing Best Practices for Nonprofits, but it is worth mentioning again: according to the Global Trends in Giving Report, 27% of online donors say that email is the tool that most inspires them to give (social media 29%, 18% website, 12% print).
+The power of email is detailed in 10 Email Marketing Best Practices for Nonprofits, but it is worth mentioning again: according to the Global Trends in Giving Report, 26% of online donors say that email is the tool that most inspires them to give (social media 25%, 17% website, 13% print).
 More interesting is that 63% of donors worldwide say that regular email communication about the impact of their donation is what inspires them most often to give again.
 Compare that to 36% that said social media and 19% that said print.
-Using email for fundraising and donor retention is cost-effective and its power is backed up by data:
+Using email for fundraising and donor retention is cost-effective and its power is backed up by data.

 5) Prioritize a matching gifts strategy.